Eternal MedSpa · Sarasota + Venice · 140+ reviews · Medically guided aesthetics, skin, wellness, body support, and medical weight loss.

 Dermal fillers can refine lips, restore volume, support facial balancing, improve contour, and enhance skin quality — but the best results come from planning, anatomy, product selection, technique, and realistic healing expectations.

 Important: Bruising and swelling may occur.
-Full healed results are typically appreciated around 7–14 days, depending on the person, product, area treated, and individual healing response.
+Full healed results are typically appreciated around 7–14 days, depending on the person, product, treatment area, and individual healing response.

 Educational Resource